Miss Earth 2009: National Costume

 The National costume competition of Miss Earth 2009 was held on 4 November 2009 at the Cultural Center of the Philippines Grand Theater in Pasay.

 Eighty delegates participated in the competition, with Miss Tanzania winning the Best in National Costume award.
 Minor/sponsor awards were also given that night which included the Placenta Award which was given to Miss Puerto Rico and Pasigandahan Award (the award name is a combination of the main river that passes through Manila and the Filipino word for beauty) which went to Miss Guam.

-Evening Gown competition

-The delegates were divided into three groups which simultaneously competed in the evening gown preliminary competition in three different locations: